Learned Wavelet Video Coding using Motion Compensated Temporal Filtering: Dyadic Temporal Decomposition

 \subsection{Training Strategy and Loss}

-We adopt a multi-stage training strategy, of which Table~\ref{tab:training} provides an overview.
-During the entire training procedure, one training sample consists of two frames.
-In the first part, we train a single MCTF stage (training stage 1-3), and add more stages in the second training part (training stage 4-5) dependent on the GOP size.
-Thus, we train dedicated models for different GOP sizes to consider the varying number of temporal decomposition levels.
-We initialize the two iWave++ models employed for coding the temporal lowpass and highpass subbands with models pretrained on image data.
+This paper adopts a multi-stage training strategy, of which Table~\ref{tab:training} provides an overview.
+During the entire training procedure, each training sample consists of two frames.
+In the first part, a single MCTF stage is trained (training stage 1-3), and more stages are added in the second training part (training stage 4-5) depending on the GOP size.
+Thus, dedicated models for different GOP sizes are trained to consider the varying number of temporal decomposition levels.
+The two iWave++ models employed for coding the temporal lowpass and highpass subbands are initialized with models pretrained on image data.